21 Signs You’re Way Too Addicted to Your Phone

 You always carry your charger

 Don’t blame a poor battery for your phone’s short life.
 If it’s already drained halfway through the day, you’re probably spending more time than you think on battery-sucking apps.
 Leave the screen black so it doesn’t have to work so hard to keep up with your demands.
-Here are 10 secrets to a better phone battery life.

 “Low battery” gives you a heart attack